juhp/cabal-rpm/man/cblrpm.1.md

 % 2013-01-21

 # NAME
-cblrpm - generates RPM .spec files from Cabal packages
+cblrpm - a RPM packaging tool for Haskell Cabal packages

 # SYNOPSIS
-cblrpm [*options*] spec [*path-or-pkg*] cblrpm [*options*] rpm [*path-or-pkg*] cblrpm [*options*] srpm [*path-or-pkg*] cblrpm [*options*] install [*path-or-pkg*] cblrpm [*options*] depends [*path-or-pkg*]
+cblrpm [*options*] spec [*path-or-pkg*] cblrpm [*options*] rpm [*path-or-pkg*] cblrpm [*options*] srpm [*path-or-pkg*] cblrpm [*options*] prep [*path-or-pkg*] cblrpm [*options*] builddep [*path-or-pkg*] cblrpm [*options*] install [*path-or-pkg*] cblrpm [*options*] depends [*path-or-pkg*] cblrpm [*options*] requires [*path-or-pkg*]

 # DESCRIPTION
-cblrpm generates RPM .spec files from Haskell Cabal package.
+cblrpm generates RPM packages and .spec files from Haskell Cabal package.

-If no *path-or-pkg* is specified, cblrpm looks for a .cabal file in the current directory.
+If no *path-or-pkg* is specified, cblrpm looks for a .cabal or .spec file in the current directory.
 Otherwise, it will look for *path-or-pkg*.
-If the argument is a directory then it will look there for a .cabal file.
+If the argument is a directory then it will look there for a .cabal or .spec file.
-If the argument is a path to a .cabal or .tar.gz file then it will use it.
+If the argument is a path to a .cabal, .spec, or .tar.gz file then it will use it.
 Otherwise if there is no '/' in the argument and it does not exist then cblrpm will try to unpack the package and use its .cabal file. cblrpm uses a temporary directory for unpackaging tarballs or packages.